jinujayan/Capstone_ECGAnalyzer/README.md

 1. Process data and build a neural network model<br>
 2. Build a friendly UI around the model to serve users.

 During model building, the power of learned representations in model building was noticed.
-When the MI classifier model was trained with random initializations the recall score noticed was 0.93
+When the MI classifier model was trained with random initializations the recall score noticed was 0.9325
-When the weights were initialized with trained weights from classifier 1 there was an improvement in the score of classifier 2.
+When the weights were initialized with trained weights from classifier 1 there was an improvement in the score of classifier 2 to  0.9405 with all other parameters held constant.

-Since the metrics on the test set are high, the scope for further improvements are limited.
+Attempt was made to execute hyperparameter tunings in auto mode, but the sklearn grid search api could not directly be used in this scenario.
+For different combinations of parameters, tests were executed manually and results listed.
+As an improvement more faster ways of hyperparamter tuning should be investigated.

 There can be big improvments made on the web app to make it more user friendly.
 Latest interactive web development libraries can be explored.
 The perfromance of the web app needs more tuning to reduce the latency involved.

 ## Future Scope
 This project makes use of the processed and annotated dataset.
-To make it a fully useful app we will need to interface directly with the ECG readers, this will need functionality to work directly with the raw data coming from the ECG machines.<br>
+To make it a fully usefull app we will need to interface directly with the ECG readers, this will need functionality to work directly with the raw data coming from the ECG machines.<br>
 More understanding of the hardware and availability of such datsets need to be investigated.

 ## Licensing and Acknowledgements